Overcoming Barriers to Women’s Advancement in the Workplace

-Additionally, aspiring women leaders can benefit from leadership training that addresses some of the specific challenges they face.
+Also, they may benefit from women’s leadership development training that addresses some of the specific challenges they face.
 One area where we have recently pursued this is in the technology industry.

 The tech industry has a dismal track record of retaining women as they advance in their careers.
 A 2016 study from the National Center for Women & Information Technology found that after 19 years, fewer than half of women in professional STEM (science, technology, engineering, and math) jobs were still in the field.
 By comparison, more than 90% of women in non-STEM professional jobs stayed in their field over the same period.

-To address this, we recently worked with more than 2-dozen mid-level female engineers and technologists to help them overcome some of the barriers they face in their careers.
+To address this and help support more women in the tech industry, we worked with more than 2-dozen mid-level female engineers and technologists to help them overcome some of the barriers they face in their careers.
 This pilot program provided some insights that are likely relevant to any leadership initiative designed to grow the pipeline of women leaders:

 - Credibility matters.
 Women want credible, research-backed approaches to leadership development.
 Women want to understand where an idea or approach comes from and why they should take it seriously.

 - It’s a process.
 Learning new tools and techniques and then applying them takes time.
 Women need an opportunity to not only gain new skills, but also to apply them on the job.